ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* Implementations MUST require that 0 ≤ start ≤ end.
+* Implementations MUST enforce values 0 ≤ start ≤ end.
 In the case of double-stranded DNA, this constraint holds even when a feature is on the complementary strand.
 * VR uses Interbase coordinates because they provide conceptual